-If you attend less than 80% of classes (including instances where you may be present in class but do not submit your Online Learning Activity for a week, and vice-versa), you may be refused final assessment.
-This means that if you do not attend at least 80% of possible classes and submit all associated Online Learning activities, your final assignment may receive a mark of zero.
+If you attend less than 80% of classes (including instances where you may be present in the web component but do not attend the seminar, and vice-versa), you may be refused final assessment.
+This means that if you do not attend at least 80% of possible classes and submit all associated tasks, your final assignment may receive a mark of zero.
 You are responsible for keeping track of your attendance and contacting your course convenor immediately if you are concerned about your attendance record and its impact on your ability to complete your course successfully.